 ‘Nessuna fotos (No Photos)‘, said a vexed security guard pointing at my smartphone.
 I wasn’t intending to take photos anyway.

 After a complete tour of the last Sala (Gallery), when I was about to leave the building, I found the security guard – the man who had almost chastised me during our first meet – refraining a young couple from taking photos close to the altar.

 ‘Inglese?’
 I asked the guard (I was proficient enough to say the word English in Italian).

 ‘I know, little,’ said the man.
 (That’s more than enough, I thought)

 ‘Perfect!’
 I said.
-‘Is there a reason why visitors aren’t allowed to take photos inside the chapel or is it just to prevent the flashing of cameras from affecting these precious frescoes from the bright camera flashes?’
+‘Is there a reason why visitors aren’t allowed to take photos inside the chapel or is it just to preserve these precious frescoes from the bright camera flashes?’

 Pointing me to a nearby board which read ‘No Photography’ in multiple languages, he said ‘Don’t use camera.
 Against rules’ (perhaps he was unable to explain it in English or perhaps he wasn’t aware of the reason).

 I wasn’t satisfied with his answer.
 I wanted to know the reason.
 At just about the same time, I bumped into a group of tourists who had appointed a tour guide for the last Sala.
 Luckily, The lady guide spoke English.
 So, I went to her and asked the same question that I’d asked the security guard.